MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/reference-wrapper-class.md

 ### <a name="remarks"></a>Açıklamalar

-Typedef şablon bağımsız değişkeni eşanlamlıdır `Ty`.
+TypeDef, şablon bağımsız değişkeninin eşanlamlısıdır `Ty` .

 ### <a name="example"></a>Örnek